sammi-turner/Blog/setting-forth-in-c.md

 But even today, C is widely used in resource-constrained environments like device drivers, embedded systems and operating system kernels.

-C is also still popular in the GNU/Linux desktop userland, which has a culture of writing applications that are not resource-heavy.
+C is also still popular in the desktop userland of open source unix-like operating systems, which have a culture of writing applications that are not resource-heavy.

 ## What the heck is a pointer anyway?